If you’ve never made DIY Lotion Bars, you have to try this simple lotion bar recipe! Use them right in the shower for instant and lasting hydration.

 The golden rule of body lotion application is to “apply immediately after shower to seal in moisture.”
 So you could safely say I’m a failure at lotion.
-I always have the best intentions of applying lotion when I get out of the shower, but in reality, it happens not very often.
+I always have the best intentions of applying it when I get out of the shower, but in reality, it doesn’t happen very often.
 By the time I get out of the shower and I do my facial skin care, I’m rushing to get makeup and clothes on, and then the clothes are on, so another opportunity for moisturized skin has bitten the dust.

 I first discovered the idea of lotioning in the shower during a stroll through one of my favorite stores to stroll through, Lush.
 I found a thing called a lotion bar that you use in the shower.
 In the shower!
 I thought it would be a game changer, which it was, and it has definitely been a skin changer!
 After finishing your shower, you just grab the lotion bar and smooth it over the areas needing moisture.
 The lotion glides on, absorbing quickly and easily.
 Then simply pat dry.
 The scent and softness last all day like a champ.
 Genius, right?!

 While I love this Lush product, I’m a scent girl.
 I like a variety of scents in my life, and this bar comes in just one scent.
 It isn’t offensive by any means, but I’m not in love with it either.
 A scent that I am a big fan of is lavender.
 Lavender anything!
 It’s my scent mood transporter.
-I scoured my favorite resource, Pinterest, to see if I could find a recipe to make my own DIY lotion bars.
-After some experimenting with different ingredients and recipes, I found a winner!
+I scoured my favorite resource, Pinterest, to find a DIY lotion bar recipe and after some experimenting with different ingredients, I found the homemade lotion bars that were the winner!
 And they are reeeeeally easy to make!

 Makes 6 bars

-I got all of my ingredients on either eBay or Amazon; I’m including affiliate links below:
+I got all of my ingredients on Amazon; I included affiliate links below:

 And it’s that simple!